stanmaz/BBOalert/Scripts/CustomSyntax/README.md

     Import,https://github.com/stanmaz/BBOalert/blob/master/Scripts/CustomSyntax/CustomSyntaxBase.js

-Then you should define a script computing the call field depending on the actual bidding context.
+Then you should define scripts computing the call field depending on the actual bidding context.
 In most cases it will be a simple script as in the example :

     Script,raise,R = R = bidSymbol("raise",C ,B, getBidFromContext(2,0,5));